A comprehensive separation of dark matter and baryonic mass components in galaxy clusters I: Mass constraints from Abell S1063: Conclusion

-For the BCG and the ICL component, we fit the light distribution with an MGE profile that benefits from the cluster member light profile model, which is subtracted from the original datasets.
+For the BCG and the ICL component, we fit the light distribution using an MGE profile, which benefits from the cluster-member light-profile models, which are subtracted from the original datasets.
 We reproduce that measurement in each \textsc{HST} band to obtain the colour information required for the SED fitting.
 The light profile extraction is detailed in Sect.~\ref{sect:ICL-light}.
 Similarly to cluster members, we obtain the stellar kinematics through their $V_{\rm rms}$ within elliptical bins (Sect.~\ref{sect:BCG-Vrms}) and their stellar mass by fitting their SED through their \textsc{HST} model photometry and MUSE spectra (Sect.~\ref{sect:BCG_ICL_M_*}).

-The primary use of these analyses is the parametrisation of the mass model presented in B25b.
+The primary use of these analyses is to parameterise the mass model presented in B25b.
 In particular, we are using the light profile as a tracer of the stellar mass.
 We present our modelling assumptions in B25b, section~2, for all components.
 Thanks to the stellar kinematics measurements, we are able to add two new likelihoods to the approach of B24, which are described in B25b, section~3.
 The first likelihood uses a \textsc{JAM} kinematic modelling combined with the $V_{\rm rms}$ measurements to probe the cluster total mass down to inside the BCG.
 The second one constrains the cluster member total mass based on their LOSVD, which is computed with the light profile measured in this analysis, as well as their mass distribution.